Inhaler: With spacer

 Spacer is placed at the mouthpiece of a meter-dosed inhaler while keeping mouth at the end of the spacer.
-Deep breathing is done to be ready for the delivery of the medicine to the lungs, and then the canister is pressed down.
-This minimizes need for coordination of breathing with inhaler activation.
+After pressing the canister of the inhaler, the medicine will linger inside the spacer, allowing for the user of the inhaler to directly absorb medicine into their lungs.
+Deep breathing is done to be ready for the delivery of the medicine to the lungs; this minimizes need for coordination of breathing with inhaler activation.
+Cleanage of the spacer regularly with warm soapy water is recommended.